axelromero99/pixnotes/README.md

 </h1>

 Python Web Application for taking notes, with login/register system and user bann for 5 seconds after 3 attempts of login.
 Styled with Bootstrap and NES.css framework.

-I took the base of the project from a flask tutorial, and then personalize it with the framework and other functionalities that i've made.
+You will be able to create an user, login, write notes and delete them.
+You notes will be conservated in the SQL database.

 ### Live Demos
 * [Pixnotes](https://pixnotes.herokuapp.com/login?next=%2F)